All our content written by humans for humans

 Then, compile Nginx with the RTMP module.
 This setup gives you a server capable of ingesting live streams.

-Step 2: Install Video Streaming Software
+2. Install Video Streaming Software

 Your streaming software acts as the bridge between your camera or media source and your server.
 OBS Studio (Open Broadcaster Software) is one of the most widely used options.